This post may contain affiliate links. Read my disclosure policy.

 - Water – this can be adjusted up or down depending on how thick you like your sloppy joe sauce.

 Add the sauce ingredients.
 Return the skillet to the heat and add ketchup, molasses, mustard, Worcestershire sauce, chili powder, paprika, dry mustard, and water.
 Stir until combined.

-- Bring to a simmer and cook until heated through and thickened.
+Simmer and serve.
+Bring to a simmer and cook until heated through and thickened.
 Then serve on rolls or try one of the other serving suggestions below.

 The classic way to serve a sloppy joe is on a hamburger bun or another type of soft roll.
 I recommend trying my homemade Gluten Free Hamburger Buns.
-However, sometimes you might want to change it up.
-Or maybe someone in your house is gluten free or low carb.
-Yes, gluten free buns are an option, or even keto-friendly cloud rolls.
+However, sometimes you might want to change it up and get creative!

 - Stuff the sloppy joe meat inside a baked potato.
 It’s especially good when you pop them in the oven to melt the cheese.